tinkerbell/tinkerbell-docs/docs/contrib/index.md

 The projects inside Tinkerbell are designed to be as independent as possible, some are ready and others have a long way to go.
 In general, deciding where you want to contribute depends on what you are working towards.

-The best way to start is to join the `#tinkerbell` channel over on the [CNCF Slack] or the [Contributor Mailing list].
+The best way to start is to join the [#tinkerbell] channel over on the [CNCF Community Slack] or the [Contributor Mailing list].
 You can find more about how we communicate on the [COMMUNICATION page] in the [tinkerbell/.github] repo.

 ## Contributing to the Codebase